 💡 This recipe was tested in both a 6 and 8 quart Instant Pot.
 It will work in a 3 quart pressure cooker using half the amount of chicken tenders.
 It should also work in a 10 quart pot because there is plenty of liquid to pressurize the pot correctly.

-When it's done, naturally release the steam for 10 minutes, then quick release.
-It's important to always naturally release the steam when cooking meat to avoid it toughening.
+STEP 5: When it's done, naturally release the steam for 10 minutes, then quickly release the remaining pressure.
+It's important to always naturally release the steam when cooking meat to prevent it from becoming tough.

 Remove the lid and wait 5 minutes.
 Top the chicken with Swiss or Gruyere cheese slices (or a combination of both) and sprinkle with paprika.

-Alternatively, you can use your air fryer lid to broil the cheese slightly, about 2 minutes on 375 degrees F. Or, transfer the chicken to a baking sheet, top with cheese and broil or toast in a conventional toaster or oven for a few minutes until it's browned to your liking.
+STEP 6 (OPTIONAL): You can use your air fryer lid to broil the cheese slightly, about 2 minutes on 375 degrees Fahrenheit.
+Or, transfer the chicken to a baking sheet, top with cheese and broil or toast in a conventional toaster or oven for a few minutes until it's browned to your liking.

-You can also thicken the broth here, if you'd like.
+STEP 7 (OPTIONAL): You can also thicken the broth here, if you'd like.
 Mix 1 teaspoon of cornstarch with ¼ cup of cold water, then add to the broth and simmer for 1-2 minutes.
-Until you notice the broth has thickened.

 Instant Pot French Onion Chicken